 - Place the shredded zucchini in a mesh sieve or colander and press with the back of a spatula until most of the water is released.

 - Whisk gluten free flour and baking powder together in a large bowl.
-In a medium sized bowl, combine olive oil, sugar, eggs, milk, salt, zucchini, and lemon zest.
+In a medium sized bowl, combine olive oil, sugar, eggs, almond milk, salt, zucchini, and lemon zest.
 Whisk to combine.

 - Pour the wet ingredients into the dry ingredients and mix gently to combine.
 Distribute evenly into the muffin cups, filling each to approximately ¾ full.
 Bake for 20–25 minutes, or until a toothpick inserted into a muffin returns small crumbs.

 - In a small bowl, whisk together the powdered sugar and lemon juice until it reaches a consistency for drizzling.
 Add more lemon juice or powdered sugar if necessary.
-Drizzle over the muffins and serve.

 This post contains affiliate links.
 Thank you for supporting GiftofHospitality.com and helping me to provide quality content.